The Head and Neck Cancer Support Network is getting behind our campaign to rejuvenate our whānau rooms, benefiting everyone on Ward 74.

 When you’re asked “What will your donation support?” on our donation page, use the drop-down menu to select ‘Ward 74 Whānau Room’, right at the bottom.
 This will ensure your donation directly supports families on Ward 74.

-Auckland Health Foundation CEO Gwen Green says, “It is so inspiring and heart-warming to see patients who’ve been cared for by Ward 74 support others going through similar experiences.
+Auckland Health Foundation CEO Gwen Green says, “It is inspiring and heart-warming to see patients who’ve been cared for by Ward 74 support others going through similar experiences.
 We would love network members, and their families and friends to donate any amount, either as a one-off donation or a monthly gift.
-Their support will benefit so many people – bringing comfort when it is needed most – and we appreciate every donation, small or large.”
+Their support will benefit so many people, bringing comfort when it’s needed most.
+We appreciate every donation, small or large.”

 If you’d like to chat about the project or your donation, please get in touch with us: